 • Managed the leave tracking system, ensuring accurate records and compliance with company policies.

-List your key HR skills
+List your human resources skills

 Desirable technical skills for jobs in human resources: